OctopusDeploy/docs/docs/guides/azure-deployments/creating-an-azure-account/creating-an-azure-management-certificate-account.md

 :::hint
 **What is actually tested?**
 When you click the Save and Test button, Octopus will attempt to use the account credentials to access the Azure Service Management (ASM) API and list the Hosted Services in that subscription.
-You may need to whitelist the appropriate IP Addresses for the Azure Data Centre you are targeting.
+You may need to whitelist the appropriate IP Addresses for the Azure Data Center you are targeting.
 See [deploying to Azure via a Firewall](/docs/deploying-applications/deploying-to-azure/index.md) for more details.
 :::